 - Twitter.
 Advertise your strengths, knowledge, and services on Twitter.
 Utilize relevant educational hashtags to drive traffic to your account.
-Engage in discussions with members of the local school district, or anyone who may be able to list you as a positive reference or source of information.
+Engage in discussions with members of the local school district or anyone who may list you as a positive reference or source of information.
 Reach out to parents and fellow educators to provide them with tips.

 - Facebook.
-Keep your Facebook page professional, and post information, photos, and links that are relevant to education enhancement.
+Keep your Facebook page professional, post information, photos, and links relevant to education enhancement.
 Make sure you direct readers to your website (see below).

 - Writing articles and blogs.
 Be a regular contributor to the more popular education and teacher websites.
-Write informative and engaging articles on topics such as Curriculum Improvement, Parent Workshops, Differentiated Instruction, Growth Mindset, Professional Development, Teacher Training and Support, and even Education Consultants themselves.
+Write informative and engaging articles on Curriculum Improvement, Parent Workshops, Differentiated Instruction, Growth Mindset, Professional Development, Teacher Training and Support, and even Education Consultants themselves.

-- Compiling an eBook or hard copy book.
-If you find you have garnered enough interest and have amassed a number of helpful articles and blogs, you should consider transforming them into a book.
+- Compiling an eBook or hard copybook.
+If you have garnered enough interest and have amassed several helpful articles and blogs, you should consider transforming them into a book.
 This book may either be an electronic or hard copy (paper) in nature. eBooks are quite easy to develop if the content is readily available.
 Add a link for purchase to your website, offering snippets to potential buyers.
-When you have a published (or self-published) product that is available, you instantly gain a great deal of credibility.
+When you have a published (or self-published) product available, you instantly gain a great deal of credibility.
 This can also be added to your resume!

 - Keeping up-to-date on changing topics, techniques, and issues in the world of education.
-Even if you’ve published a book, continue researching and writing about the changes and advancement that take place in the academic world.
+Even if you’ve published a book, continue researching and writing about the academic world’s changes and advancements.
 Continue contributing to educational websites, as well as your own.

 - Holding workshops or in-services.
-This is one of the duties that Education Consultants must execute; therefore, if you are already doing it, it is easy for potential employers to already picture you in that role.
-This is a great way to network as well.
+This is one of the duties that Education Consultants must execute; therefore, it is easy for potential employers if you are already doing it to picture you in that role.
+This is a productive way to network as well.
 Hand out a business card to fellow educators and administrators.
 Suggest that you are available for individual consultations, as well as on a contract basis.
 Attend teacher job fairs and do the same.
-If the administrator likes what he or she sees during the period of your contract, there is a good chance of being offered a full-time position.
+If the administrator likes what he or she sees during your contract period, there is a good chance of being offered a full-time position.

 - Offering free assessments.
-If you are speaking to a Principal or District Superintendent who may be hesitant about hiring an Education Consultant, then suggest a free assessment of the curriculum or learning environment.
-After you have performed the evaluation, provide a list of potential issues you see, as well as fixes that should be implemented.
+If you are speaking to a Principal or District Superintendent who may be hesitant about hiring an Education Consultant, suggest a free assessment of the curriculum or learning environment.
+After you have performed the evaluation, provide a list of potential issues you see and fixes that should be implemented.
 Don’t give away your entire service, but offer just a taste of what you can do to help the district.